 1. Failing to consult accounting and finance professionals

 Even if you only work with one accountant right now, and that person isn’t even in-house, you should be tapping his or her professional expertise.
 Accounting and finance staff know the numbers of your business.
-They therefore have valuable insight about your company’s strengths and weaknesses from a financial standpoint, which can help to inform your decision-making as you grow.
+They, therefore, have valuable insight about your firm’s strengths and weaknesses from a financial standpoint, which can help to inform your decision-making as you grow.

 Don’t try to wing it with accounting — turn to an expert.
 Consider working with an interim accountant for cyclical needs, like taxes, or as questions arise, such as, “How quickly should I try to accelerate my company’s growth?”

 Business may be booming right now, but are you sure you need that bigger office space, or more inventory, or those new computers?
 A common pitfall for many fast-growing companies is committing to capital-intensive investments that simply may not be necessary — yet.

 Until you’re confident business demands warrant big spending, it may be a wiser course to follow Theodore Roosevelt’s advice: “Do what you can, with what you have, where you are.”

 When a lender is willing to provide a generous loan or line of credit to your fast-growing company, it’s tempting to take it.
 You might even view it as a bit of a safety net that you can lean on in the future if your business success suddenly takes an unexpected turn in any direction.
 But accepting funds based on “what if” versus “need now” could lead to financial burdens that undermine your company’s profits and the ability to borrow money later when it’s really needed.